wintercounter/ccss/web/docs/introduction/faq.md

 }
 ```

-## What is the difference between plugins, extensions and props?
+## What is the difference between plugins, extensions, and props?

 -   **Plugins**: Manipulating values on existing props.
 -   **Extensions**: Extending the core with new features.